Multivariate Stirling Polynomials of the first and second kind: Explicit formulas for

-The main result we are going to establish in \theorem{thm6.1} may be regarded as a non-trivial counterpart of \corollary{cor4.5}; it indeed expresses all $\spol{n}{k}$ in terms of associated Bell polynomials. \begin{thm} For $1\leq k\leq n$
+The main result we are going to establish in \theorem{thm6.1} may be regarded as a non-trivial counterpart of \corollary{cor4.5}; it indeed expresses \emph{all} $\spol{n}{k}$ (and consequently $A_{n,k}$) in terms of associated Bell polynomials. \begin{thm} For $n\geq k\geq 1$

-\end{thm} \begin{pr} The proof will be divided into two parts.
-First we shall show by induction that there are polynomials $C_{n,k,r}\in\ints[X_{2},\ldots,X_{n-k+1}]$ such that
+\end{thm} \begin{proof} The proof is divided into two parts.
+First we will show by induction\footnote{The reciprocity law for Stirling polynomials, which is proved in \cite{schr2020}, results in a new proof that is independent of \theorem{thm6.1} and does not use induction.} that there are polynomials $C_{n,k,r}\in\ints[X_{2},\ldots,X_{n-k+1}]$ such that

 where the $C_{n,k,r}$ are uniquely determined by a certain differential recurrence.
 Therefore, in the second step, it remains to show that the recurrence is satisfied by the coefficients of $X_{1}^{r}$ in the asserted equation of the theorem.